A Future to This Life: Robocop – The Series Soundtrack

 A Future to This Life: Robocop – The Series Soundtrack is a 1995 television soundtrack album by Joe Walsh with various artists, which was released on January 24, 1995, on both CD and cassette by Pyramid.
-It was the soundtrack for Stephen Downing' short-lived series RoboCop: The Series, based on the RoboCop film series.
-The series stars Richard Eden as the title character.
-Made to appeal primarily to children and young teenagers, it lacks the graphic violence that was the hallmark of RoboCop (1987) and its sequel RoboCop 2 (1990).
+It was the soundtrack for the 1994 TV series RoboCop, based on the RoboCop film series.

-Aside from the show's theme writers, Joe Walsh and Lita Ford, it features classic rock songs from The Band, The Flamingos, Iron Butterfly, and KC & the Sunshine Band.
+Aside from the show's theme writers Walsh and Lita Ford, it features classic rock songs from The Band, The Flamingos, Iron Butterfly, and KC & the Sunshine Band.
 It also marked the final contribution for pianist and organist Nicky Hopkins, who died the year before its release.

 Track listing

 Personnel

 Credits are adapted from the album's liner notes.